 Nvidia is the market leader in digital Graphics cards.
 Its graphics card has come along a long way from the year 1993.
 It produces a staggering range of graphics cards, which makes graphic intensive work a breeze throughout and plays demanding Triple-A gaming titles.
 Nvidia saw the light with the introduction of their first video card called GeForce 256.
 After that, there was no looking back for the company.

 The company trades under the name of GeForce, GTX, and the latest RTX series.
 RTX is the most powerful in this segment, is the first choice for games and video producers.
 The most powerful graphics card in their lineup is the RTX 2080ti, with a vRAM of 12GB.
 Now talking about Device Driver, it is a firmware that is in use to interact with the hardware or the installed GPU in the computer system to work efficiently with the operating system and thus to optimize the user experience.

 Why You might Need To Rollback Nvidia Driver

-It is quite possible that sometimes device drivers, instead of smoothening the user experience, worsens it.
+It is quite possible that sometimes device drivers, instead of smoothening the user experience, worsen it.
 This is a significant cause of a bug or a failure in the internal program structure.
 Sometimes the operating system is not compatible with the update of the device driver.
-This does not happen if you’re using an integrated mobile graphics card because, in them, the update is rolled by the company who has made the laptop.
-Here are a few major reasons why you should rollback now!
+This does not happen if you’re using an integrated mobile graphics card because, in them, the update is rolled by the company that has made the laptop.
+Here are a few major reasons why you should roll back now!

 - Your games are not running smoothly, and you see jitters and lag